Amoco Cadiz oil spill: Culture

 The Amoco Cadiz and its spill features in one of Steve Forbert's songs about oil pollution.
 Speedy J has a song named "Amoco Cadiz" on his album A Shocking Hobby.
 French popstar Alain Barriere had a disco hit in France with a song called "Amoco".

 Footage of the incident appeared in the film Days of Fury (1979), directed by Fred Warshofsky and hosted by Vincent Price.

 Legal claims

 In 1978, it was estimated to have caused US$250 million in damage to fisheries and tourist amenities.
 The French government presented claims totalling 1.9 billion French francs to US courts (using the 1978 exchange rate and with interest added this came to at least US$1.6 billion).
 In 1984, US District Court Judge Frank J. McGarr held that Amoco was liable for damages when he issued his trial verdict, after 3½ years of legal proceedings.
 Further, the judge ruled that Amoco had put off needed maintenance on the vessel in order to keep it at sea.
 In 1992, Amoco decided not to appeal against the court order.

+In 1988 a U.S. federal judge ordered Amoco Oil Corporation to pay $85.2 million in fines; $45 million for the costs of the spill and $39 million in interest.